chuck-sys/chip-8-tools/README.md

 - TANK (?)
 - TETRIS

-The others may sometimes randomly seg. fault, or may do something unexpected, but I'm working on that.
+The others may sometimes randomly segmentation fault, or may do something unexpected, but I'm working on that.

 The disassembler works on all chip-8 files.